 Vienna is a somewhat small city located in the state of West Virginia.
 With a population of 10,124 people and four constituent neighborhoods, Vienna is the 13th largest community in West Virginia.

-Unlike some cities, Vienna isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Vienna are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Vienna is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Vienna is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Vienna who work in sales jobs (12.88%), office and administrative support (12.79%), and healthcare (10.86%).

 Also of interest is that Vienna has more people living here who work in computers and math than 95% of the places in the US.